Identifying eating disorders

 Eating disorders are unusual in that sick children are often able to maintain high levels of achievement in school and activities.
 At the same time, however, children and adolescents with eating disorders often become isolated from friends and family.
 If your child seems more withdrawn, more reluctant or worried about socializing, or if he or she appears depressed or anxious — and this is a departure from normal — intervention is likely needed.

 If you suspect that your child might be developing an eating disorder, the best thing to do is act.
 Early intervention is associated with the best outcome, so it is better to overreact if you notice any red flags.
 Treat an eating disorder like you would any other life-threatening illness and seek an evaluation immediately.
 You also should be prepared to play a role in treatment.
 Family involvement is often a crucial component of successful child or adolescent eating disorder treatment.

-If you have concerns, you're encouraged to schedule an appointment with your primary care provider and discuss what you are seeing in your child.
+If you have concerns, you're encouraged to schedule an appointment with your primary care clinician and discuss what you are seeing in your child.
 Integrated Behavioral Health also can be a helpful resource to assess for the presence of an eating disorder and make a referral to the correct type of care.